Thomas Silvera, Father Of 3-Year-Old Who Died When His School Fed Him Grilled Cheese, Vows To ‘Keep Fighting’

 According to Thomas Silvera, every faculty member should be aware of each child’s allergies and the severity thereof.
 Silvera believes that it was possible to avoid this situation and that proper training and knowledge regarding children with severe allergies can be very helpful in preventing further mistakes by staff.
 While he grieves the loss of his son, he hopes similar situations may cease to exist in the future.

-As for now, WSB-TV reports that the school has closed for now and the New York City Police Department is aggressively investigating Elijah’s death.
-At this time, investigators are unsure whether or not the situation could have been avoided.
+WSB-TV reports that the school has closed for now and the New York City Police Department is aggressively investigating Elijah’s death.
+At this time, investigators are unsure whether the situation could have been avoided.
 They simply do not have enough details yet but hope to learn more.

-Deputy Commissioner at the Administration for Children’s services, Lorelei Vargas, says that not much more information can be shared currently, due to the ongoing investigation.
+Deputy Commissioner at the Administration for Children’s services, Lorelei Vargas, says that not much more information can be shared currently due to the ongoing investigation.
 Right now, it is unclear whether Thomas Silvera will get the justice he desires for his son or instigate a change in the way schools to deal with such occurrences.

 [Featured Image by Saying Goodbye To Elijah/GoFundMe]